Scotch College, Perth: Middle school structure

 Boys in years 9 and 10 have the option of choosing which technology and arts classes they take for either the year or semester.
 They may also take drama and music.
 Technology includes metal work, wood work, electronics, information systems and 3D modelling.

-Senior school curriculum

-Scotch offers the IB Diploma Programme to senior students in years 11 and 12.
-In addition to this, students in years 11 and 12 have the option of undertaking WACE or VET.
-The top student for each subject is awarded a prize on speech night, and the Year 12 student who finishes top of their year in their chosen pathway is awarded dux.

-In 2017, two Scotch students achieved 45, a perfect score for the IB Diploma.
-In that same year, a WACE student achieved an ATAR score of 99.95.

-In 2005, a Scotch graduate received the Beazley Medal, which is awarded to the top student in the state, for his TEE results.
-As in 2004, two students were awarded General Exhibitions.
-Subject Exhibitions were awarded to three students for five overall subjects.

 Academics

 The school appears regularly in the top 50 schools for the Western Australian Certificate of Education.

 Scotch student life

-Scotch offers a comprehensive extracurricular activities program for students.
+Scotch offers an extracurricular activities program for students.
 The school has boarding facilities for students who live in rural areas of Western Australia, as well as international students.
 The major components of the program are sport, music, the arts and community and service.
 Students in years 10–12 may participate in FESA Cadet programs.
 Activities offered: Cadets, Chess, Debating, Instep, UNYA, Duke of Edinburgh, SMARTS, Prometheans, Drama, Music and Pipe Band.

 Boarding

 All boarding students live in residential houses, with boarding staff who also live on site.
 Boarders have 24-hour access to medical services.
 In 2006, international students were required to pay an extra $5,700 in lieu of government subsidies and extra administration costs.

 On weekends boarders will often do a variety of activities that staff arrange.
 They also use the nearby Indian Ocean as well as Challenge Stadium and Subiaco Oval.
 Boarders in years 10, 11 and 12 will also participate in sport on a Saturday morning.

 A boarding tradition at Scotch is walking the entire Bibbulmun Track.
 Boys walk sections of the track each year.